shane-tomlinson/easierObject/README.md

 # easierObject
-easierObject is a micro-library to make operating in arbitrary locations in a Javascript object tree simple.
+Read, write and delete from arbitrary locations in JavaScript objects using a localStorage-like API.

 ## Examples
 ```